 What Do You Know About Lemons?

-Lemons are a versatile fruit as they are nutrient-rich, zesty, and refreshing and have many benefits related to health, the culinary field, skincare, and sanitation.
+Lemons are a versatile fruit.
+Lemons are available in many cultivars, and they are nutrient-rich, zesty, and refreshing and have many benefits related to health, the culinary field, skincare, and sanitation.

 Lemons are full of antioxidants, vitamins, minerals, and phytonutrients that can help you with: